Scratched DVD in Desktop Computer Drive

 • Label your discs with a non-solvent-based marker to prevent damage to the data layer.

-Learning from the Past to Preserve the Future of Digital Media
+Preserve the Future of Digital Media

 As we move forward into an increasingly digital age, it is crucial to learn from the past and preserve our history and culture for future generations.
 This includes not only preserving vintage media but also taking steps to protect the digital media we create today.
 By implementing proper storage and backup procedures, using high-quality storage media, and taking appropriate preventive measures, we can ensure that our data remains safe and accessible for years to come.